"Each bag is constructed with the finest and most seaworthy materials, including real duck canvas, oil-tanned leather and genuine New England Rope..."

 Real Duck Canvas... the original sailcloth.

-Duck canvas is the original canvas, made from the densely woven fibers of spun cotton.
+Duck canvas is made from the densely woven fibers of spun cotton.
 In the old days, this rugged material was used for almost everything aboard the ship including sails and sail covers, cargo covers, sun shades, hammocks, slings, water buckets, pipe berths, and even foul weather gear.

 Real Duck Canvas Is:

 - Breathable.
 Prevents condensation and moisture buildup.
-No "greenhouse" effect.
+No greenhouse effect or 'plastic' feel.
 No coatings or laminates to peel or wear off.